Facing Charges of Drug Possession? A Drug Crimes Attorney Can Help

 Although drug laws are swiftly changing across the United States, drug possession is prohibited under New Mexico Statutes.
 In fact, nearly every drug possession case we work on come from the Highway 70 Checkpoint at Alamogordo.
 We also work on cases from the Deming Checkpoint as well as the Checkpoint on Highway 54.
 Checkpoint stops and drug possession charges go hand in hand.
 Penalties differ depending on the amount in possession and the type of drug.
 Drugs, also known as “controlled substances,” are separated into different categories, which are referred to as Schedule I, II, III, and IV.

 If you’re facing criminal charges for drug possession in Las Cruces, Hobbs, or another city in New Mexico, the Law Office of W. Shane Jennings can help.
 You deserve a strong, solid defense in this time of need.
-Not only does our legal team have years of experience, attorney W. Shane Jennings has thousands of hours in courtroom experience.
+Not only does our legal team have years of experience, attorney W. Shane Jennings has many hours of courtroom experience.
 He has represented countless individuals and he is ready to represent you.
 Drug related crimes may also lead to asset forfeiture.
 If you’re facing an asset forfeiture case, the Law Office of W. Shane Jennings can help.

 Drug Possession Penalties